snowplow-archive/cloudfront-log-deserializer/README.md

 ## Introduction

-amazon-s3log-serde is a Deserializer to prepare Amazon Web Services' S3 and CloudFront access logs for analysis using [Apache Hive] [hive].
+amazon-s3log-serde is a Deserializer to import Amazon Web Services' S3 and CloudFront access logs into [Apache Hive] [hive] ready for analysis.

 This Deserializer serves as the basis for the SnowPlow-specific Deserializers found [in the SnowPlow project] [snowplowserdes] but should be generally useful for anyone wanting to analyse AWS access log files in Hive, whether SnowPlow users or not.